Kensington Market: Recent development

 The market resisted the recession of the 1980s partially thanks to a floating population of students attending George Brown College, which was where the Kensington Lofts are today.
 George Brown College sold the property in the mid-1990s and without the extra student traffic, many stores were victims of the recession of the mid to late 90s.
 In addition, many Portuguese store owners were by that time too old to continue working their small shops, which led to abundant vacancy and invited a new wave of immigrant entrepreneurs.
 Businesses like La Perola, El Emporio Latino and El Buen Precio took advantage of the growing wave of Latin American immigrants and opened the door to offering ethnic street foods.
 Jumbo Empanadas was one of the first to spice up the flavours of the market from a cart; later moved into a basement close to Nassau, and then to its current location.
 All other Latin shops started selling their Pupusas, and by 2000, a young couple of entrepreneurs opened the first taqueria in Canada, calling it "El Trompo".

 All this movement lead to a rebirth of Augusta Avenue.
 However, there were seedy spots whose patrons scared away the fiercest yuppies.
 A Nike store tried to open up in the market and the community rejected it very strongly by dumping dozens of running shoes splattered with red paint in protest for the treatment Nike's workers receive around the world.
 Eventually, such businesses (both too seedy and too mainstream) transformed or moved out.
 The Nike store was a tremendous corporate failure.

 Today the neighbourhood is a noted tourist attraction, and a centre of Toronto's cultural life as artists and writers moved into the area.
 Land prices in the area have increased sharply, but despite its increased appeal to professionals, Kensington remains a predominantly working-class, immigrant community.
+In 2021, after a year of neighbourhood organizing to resist the eviction and displacement of residents of a 3-storey building, a local Community Land Trust was able to purchase the building and preserve the affordable rents provided.
+The Kensington Market Community Land Trust continues to own and operate the building as of 2024.

 Kensington is protected by a variety of policies, mainly to enhance the atmosphere that is unique to the neighbourhood.
-In November 2006, Kensington Market was proclaimed a National Historic Site of Canada.Toronto's "Official Plan", which is the vision for the city until 2026, does not designate much change for the neighbourhood as seen in its land use map for the neighbourhood.
+In November 2006, Kensington Market was proclaimed a National Historic Site of Canada.
+Toronto's "Official Plan", which is the vision for the city until 2026, does not designate much change for the neighbourhood as seen in its land use map for the neighbourhood.
 With no major change, one can assume that Kensington is very much a stable neighbourhood.

 In addition to the Official Plan, Kensington is subject to "Site and Area Specific Policy."
 The policies which relate to proposed developments state, "Any public or private developments and work should be consistent with the special characteristics of the area."
 The new developments must adhere to these guidelines which include: